Certified life coach, The Life Coach School.

 In Jane Doe v.
 Lussuria Salon, Inc., a patient sued after a massage therapist sexually assaulted her.
 After discovering that the massage salon hid evidence of a previous complaint, and with the support of the woman who had previously come forward, the patient was able to resolve the claims.
 In Fawcett, et al. v.
 Willamette University, a women's rowing team sued a college to increase opportunities for athletic participation for women, resulting in the college adding women's athletic teams.

 When she had her own experience of sexual harassment, Meredith quickly realized that in order to truly overcome harassment and discrimination, her clients needed more than the law could offer.
-Meredith became certified as a life coach through The Life Coach School, a boutique cognitive coaching school, and revolutionized her practice.
+Meredith became certified as a life coach and revolutionized her practice.
 Now, Meredith combines legal strategy, practical understanding of her clients’ lives, and evidence-based cognitive management techniques.

 Meredith attended undergraduate and law school at the University of Oregon.
 As a Peace Corps volunteer in Ukraine, she developed a mentorship program between her high school students and younger girls in the local orphanage.
 Now, she works with Lane County Women Lawyers, the Trauma Healing Project, Oregon Trial Lawyers Association, and Trial Lawyers Care to advocate for gender equality, economic justice, and community building.
 She is a Reiki Master.